HighCapable/YukiHookAPI/README.md

 ## Get Started

-- [Click here](https://fankes.github.io/YukiHookAPI) go to the documentation page for more detailed tutorials and content.
+- [Click here](https://fankes.github.io/YukiHookAPI/en/) go to the documentation page for more detailed tutorials and content.
-- Only **Simplified Chinese** translations in this time, English ver is in future.

-> You may encounter the problem that the document is not the latest version due to the browser cache.
-> If you have already viewed the document once, please manually refresh it once on each page to synchronize the latest version, or clear the browser cache.

-The latest version update time: 2022-07-23 22:33

 ## Contacts